$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 CentOS Change File Owner

 Welcome, CentOS User!
-The Tutorial shows you Step-by-step How to Change File/Directory Owner on CentOS GNU/Linux Desktop/Server.
+This tutorial will guide you step-by-step on How to Change File/Directory Owner on CentOS GNU/Linux Desktop/Server.

 And the CentOS Change File Owner instruction is to Set a different Owner for Files and Directories on the CentOS File System.